2023 Classic Lectures in Pathology: What You Need to Know: Gastrointestinal Pathology - A CME Teaching Activity

 CME Packs allow each participating physician to own his/her set of videos.
 Once the initial order for an entire set is placed, order as many CME Packs as needed at a significantly reduced price as a practical alternative to "waiting in line" to receive the next video.
 It really is that simple!

-Each CME Pack contains:
+CME Pack contains:

-One CME application and test
+• One CME application

-Electronic Syllabus
+• Electronic Syllabus

-And your choice of an entire set of videos available on:
+• And your choice of an entire set of videos available on:

-Streaming On-Demand |
+USB Streaming On-Demand

-To order CME Packs visit us online at http://edusymp.com/ or call toll free (800) 338-5901. |
+To order CME Packs visit us online at http://edusymp.com/ or call (813) 806-1000.

 About This CME Teaching Activity